What does this funding get me?

 Am I eligible?

-Funding is designed to assist states, local governments, and Tribes.
+Formula funding is designed to assist states, local governments, and Tribes.
 Once these entities receive grants, they may be used to assist residents, nonprofits, and businesses.
 See more below.

 How can I access the money?

-You can apply for vouchers, including technical assistance vouchers, along with equipment rebates, and grants.
+Formula grant applicants can apply for vouchers, including technical assistance vouchers, along with equipment rebates, and grants.
 Information about how to start the process can be found here.

 DOE will announce EECBG Program Formula awards on a rolling basis.
+Formula grants already awarded are listed here and competitive grant awards here.
+They include the following NC and SC grants.

 North Carolina